arahi7860/express-update-delete/README.md

 1. Change into the new directory and run the command `git checkout solution`.
 1. Run `npm install`.
 1. Run `mongod` to start your MongoDB server.
+1. In a separate tab, run `node db/seed.js` to seed your data to your local database.
-1. In a separate tab,d run `nodemon index.js` to start your server.
+1. In a separate tab, run `nodemon index.js` to start your server.
 1. Navigate to `http://localhost:3000`.

 Let's take a look at the routes we already have in place and use our paths to access our lists and details from our API.